semrush/intergalactic/website/docs2/patterns/feedback-yes-no/feedback-yes-no.md

 title: FeedbackYesNo
 fileSource: feedback-form
 tabName: Design
-tabs: UX patterns('patterns'), Confirmation modal window('confirm-dialog'), Content in modal window('modal-content'), Empty page('empty-page'), Error message('global-errors'), Export('export'), FeedbackYesNo('feedback-yes-no'), Form('form'), Informer('informer'), Links order in ProductHead('links-order'), Loading states('loading-states'), ProjectCreate('project-create'), ProjectSelect('project-select'), Success state('success-state'), Summary('summary'), Validation('validation-form'), Web-performance('web-performance')
+tabs: FeedbackYesNo('feedback-yes-no'), A11y('feedback-yes-no-a11y'), Example('feedback-yes-no-code')
 ---

 ## Description

 **FeedbackYesNo** represents a feedback collection pattern.
-This pattern consists of the [Notice](/components/notice/) and [Feedback form](/components/feedback/).
+This pattern consists of the [Notice](/components/notice/notice) and [Feedback form](/components/feedback/feedback).
 Its purpose is to introduce a new feature to the user and pose a straightforward question about the product's performance. _For instance, "Discover our new Dashboard!
 Is it functioning effectively for you?"_

 ## Component appearance